JDorczuk28/Laptop-Homelab/projects/nextcloud/README.md

 ```text
 docker-compose.yml
 ```
+Resources needed to create this YAML can be found on Docker Hub.
 ## Database

 The database is set up when configuring Nextcloud for the first time; the information used was the details included in the YAML file used to create the stack.